Sign in

 The competition brief frames Apryse as a breadth benchmark.
 These rows show where PaperJSX is intentionally narrower but operationally lighter.

-PDF/UA and PDF/A✓ Yes✓ Yes
+Accessible PDF and PDF/A✓ Yes✓ Yes

 AcroFormsYes in Pro✓ Yes

-PPTX to PDFPure JS, 95%+ fidelity✓ Yes
+PPTX to PDFPure JS, high-fidelity conversion✓ Yes

 Infrastructurenpm install, Lambda-friendlyNative SDK